PhD, University of Pittsburgh

 BS, University of Evansville

+As an artist, Dr. Villada has performed, directed, and choreographed for companies such as: Hostos Repertory Theatre (NYC), Nuyorican Poets Cafe (NYC), 3-Legged Dog Media & Theatre Group (NYC), Gallery Players (NYC), Chautauqua Theater Company (NY), New Prospectives Theatre Company (NYC), M Ensemble (Miami, FL), Urbanite Theatre (Sarasota, FL), The Barksdale Theater (Richmond, VA), and The Conciliation Project (Richmond, VA).
 His choreographed violence has also been featured in productions at the University of Evansville (IN), University of Pittsburgh (PA), Queensborough Community College (NYC) and the Lee Strasberg Theater and Film Institute (NYC).
 In 2013, his fight choreography was requested for the first inter-arts collaboration –an adaption of Romeo & Juliet— at the historic Chautauqua Institution (NY).
-The off-Broadway production of Layon Gray’s Black Angels Over Tuskegee is still running in its ninth year and features Diego’s imaginative movement choreography as well.
+The off-Broadway production of Layon Gray’s Black Angels Over Tuskegee is still touring and features Diego’s imaginative movement choreography as well.

 Introduction to Performance Studies

 Movement for the Actor

 Voice and Speech for the Actor